jbakse/psam5600_demos/data_driven/data_driven.md

 ## Matrix Stack Functions

 - The __Matrix Stack__ lets you save and restore states of the transform matrix.
-- You can add something to the top of the stack, or access what is currently there.
+- You can _push_ something to the top of the stack, or _pop_ what is currently there.
 - Kinda like _Inception_
-- pushMatrix() // save this matrix to the top of the stack
+- pushMatrix() // add a copy to the top of the stack
-- popMatrix() // load the top matrix on the stack
+- popMatrix() // remove and access the top item of the stack
 - resetMatrix() // just reset everything to the default
+- Use push/pop to clean up after yourself.

 ---